ABarancewicz/Introduction_to_ML/README.md

 this readme.md which contains a brief summary of various aspects of ML as well as links to more in-depth resources, and various exercises to teach how to actually run experiments.
 The exercises are:
-1. Basic git and BASH - working in github repositories and running/editing scripts
+1. Basic git and bash - working in github repositories and running/editing scripts
 2. Debbuging python - using vscode debugger to analyse what scripts are doing
 3. Fundamental ML - One-hot encoding protein data and analysing with basic regression methods
 4. ESM and data extraction - Extracting relevant information from a csv file, encoding with ESM, and analysing with basic regression